 Balancing Qualities: courage, experience, insight

 Comment: Initiative sometimes fails because an educated guess may have to be made when you don’t have experience or information.
 Your guesses become a new set of opportunities upon which to base the next experience in your quest for qualities.
 Even failed initiative is valuable.
-If you get negative feedback, you have an opportunity to work on communication, understanding, etc. Since you decided to take action, you have added the constituent qualities to your portfolio.
+If you get negative feedback, you have an opportunity to work on communication, understanding, reflection, etc. Since you decided to take action, you have added those constituent qualities to your portfolio.